 The ESGV fund comes in at 0.12% and the VSGX fund is 0.15%.
 I guess Vanguard put out the VFTSX to test the waters and it’s been successful, so they decided to create two new funds at a cheaper rate.
 I don’t know the actual reason why they created these fund though so don’t hold me to that.

-Because the cost of the two new funds are both over three times more expensive than the VTSAX, I’m going to have to pass on investing in them.
+Because the cost of the two new funds is both over three times more expensive than the VTSAX, I’m going to have to pass on investing in them.
 If the funds were the same price as VTSAX then sure, I’d be in.
 But with the ESG evaluation being subjective, I don’t see a reason to switch.
 I’m sure I’d find a company in the ESG funds that had different values than I do.
 Those prices are still pretty good compared to other funds though so if you’re investing in something with higher fees, you might want to make the switch.

 I think that these new funds are a sign that we’re moving in the right direction.
 I wasn’t aware that some of the companies I’m investing in with VTSAX might be violating some of the ESG standards.
 It seems to me like we need to do something that causes all companies to follow better practices.